connieliu0/connieportfolio/posts/nyt.md

 # Constraints and Learnings

-Due to its proximity to traditional new management, the team I was on at NYT was extremely limited in giving designers agency.
+Due to its proximity to traditional news management, the team I was on at NYT was extremely limited in giving designers agency.
 Here is how I navigated around constraints:

 1. **A low-bandwidth PM who was managing four teams** - I navigated around this by asking other team members on analogous CMS products about their design process to reduce the number of iterations.
 Also I juggled two projects so I could work on one while waiting for the PM to answer my questions async.